LeetLLM

 1"The cat sat on the mat" 2 Token "sat" attends to: [The, cat, sat, on, the, mat] ← full context

 Each token can only attend to itself and previous tokens.
 Future positions are masked with −∞-\infty−∞.
-Used in decoder architectures (GPT, Llama, Claude):
+Used in decoder architectures such as GPT-style and other autoregressive language models.
+For instance, when processing a sequence step-by-step, the model progressively builds context but remains strictly blind to upcoming words:

 text